Aaron-Bopp/TIM/We can control our body through our breath.md

 aliases:
   - null
 tags: created/evergreen/2022/03/12, review, node/evergreen/claim
-sr-due: 2022-03-12
+sr-due: 2022-03-13
 sr-interval: 1
-sr-ease: 230
+sr-ease: 210
 ---

 #### [[We can control our body through our breath]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 Our breath is the pathway to controlling the biological mechanisms that govern our body.
-We can use this to affect and control our mood and reduce anxiety, ^[[[notes_Breath and Mind]]] or we can even use it to override our natural instincts and push our body farther than it could go alone.
+We can use this to affect and control our mood and reduce [[anxiety]], ^[[[notes_Breath and Mind]]] or we can even use it to override our natural instincts and push our body farther than it could go alone.